Impact-Company-Logo-English Black-01-177x54

 Internal tools:

-• The Group risk matrix, led by the Group Risk Management function, updated every year;
+• The Group risk matrix, led by the Group Risk Management function, is updated every year.

-• Regulatory framework: the key topics listed under Article R. 225-105 of the French Commercial Code (Extra-Financial Performance Declaration);
+• Regulatory frameworks: the key topics listed under Article R. 225-105 of the French Commercial Code (ExtraFinancial Performance Declaration), the European Taxonomy Regulation or European Sustainability Reporting Standards (ESRS).

-• Environment, Social, and Governance (ESG) rating agencies;
+• Analysis of Environment, Social, and Governance (ESG) rating agencies' expectations.

-• Recommendations from the Task Force on Climate-related Financial Disclosures (TCFD), and various frameworks (SASB, GRI, etc.).
+• Recommendations from the Task Force on Climate-related Financial Disclosures (TCFD), the Taskforce on Nature-related Financial Disclosures (TNFD), and various other frameworks (SASB, GRI, etc.).

-• Schneider Electric uses a risk management model with central functions and experts that are independent of any business lines to oversee setting risk management mechanisms, establishing policies, and other activities, while the ownership of the risks belongs to the Business Units and Operating Divisions who are responsible for deploying the central framework to manage their risks.
+• Schneider Electric uses a hybrid risk management model with central functions and experts that are independent of any business lines to oversee setting risk management mechanisms, establishing policies, and other activities, while the ownership of the risks belongs to the Business Units, Operating Divisions, or Global Functions who are responsible for deploying the central framework to manage their risks.

-A list of Key Risks, managed by different risk owners, are consolidated by the Risk Management Function and reviewed every year by the Board Audit & Risk Committee for disclosure, where the committee would have several dedicated sessions over each reporting year to ensure full details are examined.
+A list of Key Risks, managed by different risk owners, is consolidated by the Risk Management Function and reviewed every year by the Audit & Risk Committee for disclosure, where the committee would have several dedicated sessions over each reporting year to ensure full details are examined.

-Finalized results of ERM process is published each year in the Universal Registration Document and awareness promoting risk management is also promoted within the Group.
+Finalized results of ERM process are published each year in the Universal Registration Document and awareness promoting risk management is also promoted within the Group.

 The Group has launched various trainings and campaigns targeting the board and all employees in order to further raise awareness on our risk management mechanisms.
 For the Board of Directors, the Group has started an initiative to enhance risk culture education across board members to ensure understanding of the Enterprise Risk Management framework.
 While for other employees, training sessions were organized to raise the maturity of risk owners and risk overseers through various communities.
 General employee awareness was also raised through videos and social media campaigns that communicates our risk management mechanisms.

-1. Performance: we are convinced that to do good, we need to do well, and vice-versa.
-Our sustainability and business impacts converge to act for a climate-positive and socially equitable world.
+Performance: Our sustainability and business impacts converge to act for a climate-positive and socially equitable world.

-• Schneider Impact revenues are defined as offers that bring energy, climate, or resource efficiency to our customers, while not generating any significant harmful impact to the environment.
+• Schneider Impact revenues are defined as offers that bring energy, climate, or resource efficiency to our customers.
 Schneider Electric’s Impact revenues are split into four categories described thereafter.
 Activities included are:

 All revenues consolidated in financial accounts are taken into account.
 The calculation is based on revenues per line of business.
 The exclusion of fossil revenues is based on orders per customers’ end segment, with extrapolation to estimate the destination of transactional sales.